Interprofessional Gerontology, Post-Baccalaureate Certificate

 Non-Course Requirements

-- The Geriatric Education Center Summer Institute, a two-day opportunity to attend in-depth workshops, learn about the current practice of geriatric care in the community setting and attend plenary presentations about current research in assessment and intervention strategies.
+- Participate in the SLU Family Center for Healthy Aging Annual Conference, a two-day opportunity to attend in-depth workshops, learn about the current practice of geriatric care in the community setting and attend plenary presentations about current research in assessment and intervention strategies.

 Continuation Standards